Guide To The 2005 Hawaii Business Top 250

 No single information source is perfect.
 Whether computerized or printed, the databases used by Hawaii Business and its research partners may all reflect some degree of human error, and undoubtedly, some companies that should have been included do not appear on this list.

-Since most of the information is at least one year old, the national print and online databases are used only as a starting point.
+Since most of the information is at least 1 year old, referrals and databases are used only as a starting point.
 Honolulu-based Ward Research Inc., on behalf of Hawaii Business, contacts companies to verify or update information.
 Once the information is confirmed, then the company is ranked.

-This year, businesses surveyed for the Top 250 were asked to use Generally Accepted Accounting Principles (GAAP) for their industry or industries in calculating gross sales.
-If any questions arose regarding GAAP, we relied on the expertise of the local office of the accounting firm PriceWaterhouseCoopers.
+Businesses surveyed for the Top 250 are asked to use Generally Accepted Accounting Principles (GAAP) for their industry or industries in calculating gross sales.
+If any questions arose regarding GAAP, we relied on the expertise of the Hawaii office of the accounting firm PricewaterhouseCoopers.

 Companies surveyed this year were also asked to have a company official with a rank equal to that of a chief financial officer or higher to sign off on their reports to Hawaii Business.
 Hawaii Business does not assume any liability for the absolute correctness of the information printed in these rankings.